dlds/yii2-giixer/README.md

 > Structure schema is shown in [this diagram](https://github.com/dlds/yii2-giixer/blob/master/docs/schemas/aq_structure.png)

+Giixer generated default AQ logic stored in **Common AQ** to be able to easily use appropriate AR model class in custom queries.

+> Default AQ logic is show in [MyModelQuery](https://github.com/dlds/yii2-giixer/blob/master/docs/classes/models/MyModelQuery.php)

 ### Helpers

+Giixer defines bunch of useful helpers.
+Below you can see which helpers giixer offers.

+#### URL Helpers

 Own url route and rule helpers are generated for each AR model.